wp-plugins/sewn-in-xml-sitemap/readme.txt

 == Description ==

+Simple way to automatically generate XML Sitemaps when a page or post is saved.
+Very simple, no cruft or extra features you won't use.
 There are two main customizations available.

 *	Choose which post types are added (posts and pages by default)
 *	Adds a meta box to all included post types to remove single posts from being added to the sitemap

-A nice and simple way to create XML Sitemaps when a page or post is saved.
-Very simple, no cruft or extra features you won't use.
-It also works well with our Sewn In Simple SEO plugin.
+It also works well with our [Sewn In Simple SEO](https://github.com/jupitercow/sewn-in-simple-seo) plugin.
 When both are installed, they integrate together.

 = Control what post types are added =